 At the end of the day, your adapted programs will only be successful if your key stakeholders are bought into your vision.
 It’s important to be more intentional about how you design and deliver the programming content to ensure it’s seen and easily digested.
 Without strong buy-in, teams will easily get distracted with other priorities and you’ll lose the advocacy you need to drive adoption.

 3. Invest in the launch process

-Because they were introducing a brand-new program, JM&A Group had to make sure the launch was as impactful as possible.
+Because they were introducing a brand-new sales and travel incentive program, JM&A Group had to make sure the launch was as impactful as possible.
 Since the team who designed the program was not the face of the launch, there was a lot of up-front investment in training and education.

 Additionally, the Blueboard Client Success team designed a suite of co-branded marketing collateral like educational landing pages and slide decks with inspiring sample reward options to house education in a one-stop-shop destination.
 By having Blueboard design the creative collateral, Nancy was able to gain much-needed time back to focus on internal evangelization and communications plans.

 The ongoing training not only helped to educate teams en masse, but it also empowered Nancy and the team with continuous feedback from the field team - enabling them to make tweaks to the program mechanics and messaging along the way.
 These ongoing touchpoints also built trust with the field team by helping them co-create the program design - making them even more excited to roll the contest out to their partners.